‘Fixer Upper’ Star Joanna Gaines Finally Addresses Rumors She Is Leaving The Show For A New Business

 Joanna Gaines has been plagued by rumors that she’s leaving Fixer Upper to start a new skincare line.
 Fortunately, Fixer Upper fans have nothing to worry about.
 Not only is Joanna committed to staying on the hit renovation show, but she’s also not venturing into the world of cosmetics.

-People is reporting that Joanna finally addressed the rumors her departure and assured fans that they shouldn’t believe everything they hear.
+People is reporting that Joanna finally addressed the rumors of her departure and assured fans that they shouldn’t believe everything they hear.
 The reports of Joanna’s shocking exit first surfaced after her face was spotted in a Facebook advertisement.
 The ad was promoting a new skincare cream called Derma Folia.

 “So many things are happening right now and it feels like we are moving at the speed of light,” she told fans.
 “At times, it’s even hard to keep our own parents in the loop.
 It’s true.
 At this point in our career we can honestly say, we’ve heard it all – from reports of us moving our family to Vegas to us having more or less children than we actually have.
 So remember, you can’t believe everything you read.”